DZNS/DZAppDelegate/README.md

     - If you're initializing View Controllers programatically, you'll also have to create the window as shown in the example.
 6. At the end of this process, if the window object exists and is not the key window, it's made so.

-### Changing rootViewController
+### Changing the rootViewController
-If you wish you change the rootViewController on your keyWindow using a animation, you can use the following method
+- If you wish you change the rootViewController on your keyWindow using a UIKit animation, you can use the following method

         - (void)setRootViewController:(UIViewController *)viewController
                        withTransition:(UIViewAnimationOptions)transition
                              duration:(NSTimeInterval)duration
                            completion:(void (^)(BOOL finished))completion

+- You can do the same using a custom animation with the following method

+	     - (void)setRootViewController:(UIViewController *)viewController
+                        withAnimation:(DZAppRootAnimation)animation
+                             duration:(NSTimeInterval)duration
+                           completion:(void (^)(BOOL finished))completion;

+### Known Issues
+- The `setRootViewController:withTransition:duration:completion:` method may sometimes cause the navigationBar's frame to be animated as well.
+So far, I know of no work-around for this, but I'll try to update this as soon as I find a fix.
+If you know how to fix this behavior, please send a pull request.

 Feel free to suggest newer commonly used methods, or fork and send a pull request.

+### LICENSE
+The DZAppDelegate is released under The MIT License (MIT).
+See the LICENSE for full information.